cloudify-examples/example-use-cases/azure_case/httpd/README.md

 ### Prerequesites

 Before installation of VNFM-HTTPD-Prov-Azure-vm.yaml, suitable resource group, networks and security group have to be created.
-Install those using networks.yaml blueprint:
+Go to *common* directory and install blueprint as described in readme file.

-``cfy install  VNFM-Networking-Prov-Azure-networks.yaml -b  VNFM-Networking-Prov-Azure-networks``
+It should be installed only one time before start of provisioning services.

 ### HTTPD provisioning

 Resources created in Prerequesites subsection are fetched using capabilities mechnism.
 To provision HTTPD:

-``cfy install VNFM-HTTPD-Prov-Azure-vm.yaml -b VNFM-HTTPD-Prov-Azure``
+``cfy install VNFM-HTTPD-Prov-Azure-vm.yaml -b VNFM-HTTPD-Prov-Azure-vm``

 ## Configuration